 Rarely a piece of fitness equipment lasts the test of time more than a couple of years.
 Jump rope has been around for decades.
 It has been tested thousands of times to be effective in improving cardiovascular fitness, muscular endurance, and weight loss.

 It is cheap, and it could be a lot of fun after you have learned a few basics.
-You could burn a lot of calories fast, increase your sense of proprioception and develop lightning fast footwork.
+You could burn a lot of calories fast, increase your sense of proprioception and develop lightning-fast footwork.
 It fits in a handbag, and you can use it anywhere.

-Any time you engage in explosive plyometric activities like jump rope, you need to pay attention to equipment set up and some safety tips.
+Any time you engage in explosive plyometric activities like jump rope, you need to pay attention to equipment setup and some safety tips.

 In jumping activities, ground reaction force as you land sends a shock wave as high as 14 times your body weight.
-For a person who weighs 150 pounds that mean 1700 pounds of shock on each and every jump.
+For a person who weighs 150 pounds that means 1700 pounds of shock on each and every jump.

-This force travels through your ankle, your knees, your hips, your shoulder and your neck.
+This force travels through your ankle, your knees, your hips, your shoulder, and your neck.
 You actually feel it in your eyeballs.
 Those who carry extra unfit weight and children are susceptible to this shock more.
 Their tendons are weak, and their muscles cannot effectively manage the landing.

 Below are a few tips that can help you get started.